 Development is the most important thing in your puppy’s life and this product is lauded for its added DHA (for healthy brain and eye development).

 The first 2 ingredients are named meat proteins: deboned chicken and chicken meal.

 Perfect kibble size for your Pug’s flat face and thick lips.

 That’s a compliment…right?!

-Wellness Core also keeps gas and weight in check.
+Wellness Core reduces gas and helps weight management.